 - 1. Determine when you want to start and how long you can commit; then plan your course/work schedule accordingly. - 2.
-Review information on SMCB websites, talk with TAs and faculty in your classes - 3.
-Read about faculty and their research interests - 4.
-Make a list of faculty with whom you want to work - 5.
-Create an online student profile (bioc students use Jeff's email template) - 6.
-Contact faculty via email: Be professional and concise; follow up, if necessary
+Review information on SMCB websites, talk with TAs and faculty in your classes. - 3.
+Read about faculty and their research interests. - 4.
+Make a list of faculty with whom you are interested in working. - 5.
+Create an online student profile or resume/CV. - 6.
+Contact faculty via email: Be professional and concise;